+1 (604) 294-0409 2544 Douglas Road, Unit 106, Burnaby, BC V5C 5B4 info@vancouverstairs.com BC Code · Engineer-stamped

 • Glass treads: laminated build-ups are usually 35–50 mm including the slip-resistant top layer.
 Engineered as a system, not as standalone glass.

-Tread material choice is one of the four main floating stair cost drivers — discuss it before the design is finalized.
+Tread material is one of the four main cost drivers on a floating stair project; settle it before the design is locked.
+The floating staircase cost guide for Metro Vancouver covers how tread material affects the total budget.

 Sketch it before you commit

-Tread thickness is hard to imagine from a number.
+Tread thickness is hard to imagine from a number on a page.
 We almost always render or mock up the bracket-and-tread cross-section before signing off on the drawings.
 A 5 mm shift in tread thickness can change how the entire stair reads from across the room.

 Continue planning